dougeby/IntuneDocs/intune/vpp-apps-ios.md

 You can synchronize the data held by Apple with Intune at any time by choosing **Sync now**.

 > [!NOTE]
-> Microsoft Intune only syncs information of Apps, which are publicly available through the iTunes Store. **Custom B2B Apps for iOS** are not yet supported.
+> Microsoft Intune only syncs information of apps, which are publicly available through the iTunes Store. **Custom B2B Apps for iOS** are not yet supported.
 If your scenario targets such apps, the app information is not synchronized.

 ## To assign a volume-purchased app